hilca44/c3cad/README.md

 do not
 ---
-do not use upper case except vars do not use spaces in the first block, which is your korpus name in our example is "a" the name
+do not use upper case except vars do not use spaces in the first block, which is your furniture body name in our example is "a" the name

 values
 ---
-- 3 absolute value
+3     absolute value
-- @3 relativ value
+@3    relativ value
-- 3,5,7 list
+3,5,7 list

 parts
 ---
-- b back rueckw
+b back rueckw
-- l left
+l left
-- r right
+r right
-- c cupboard (inside horizontal)
-- v vertical (inside)
+c cupboard (inside horizontal) v vertical (inside) f front g ground
-- f front
-- g ground
-- [gtlrfbvc] take one part (char)
+[gtlrfbvc] take one part (char)

 properties
 ---
--m material number
+m   material number
--nx3 repeat korpus in x dir.
+nx3 repeat furniture body in x dir. s   thickness w   width h   height
--s thickness
--w width
--h height

 rules
 ---
-- each row is one korpus
+- each row is one furniture body
 - \# this is a comment or disable a row

 - first 5 blocks must be :
 - name parts wdth depth heigth
 - test lrgc 30 30 60 (centimeter)

-colors
+colorsh
 ---
-- wh white
+wh  white
-- bl blue
+bl  blue
-- ei eiche
+ei  eiche

 move
 ---
--x position x
+x  position x
--y position y
+y  position y
--z position z
+z  position z
--e.g., x3
+example: x3

-rotate
+rotate furniture body
 ---
+ox  rotate around x axis
--o[xyz] oz rotate around z axis
+oz  rotate around z axis
--e.g., oz10
+example: oz10

 copy
 ---